You Are Not Alone

 (amazon link - note we are not affiliated with amazon, we are just providing a link)

 Any action you can take in the UK before your child is abducted to Japan is much more effective than any action you can take after your child has been abducted to Japan.
 International Charity group Reunite provides in-depth steps to take depending on the severity of and immediancy of abduction threats.
+In summary, you can apply for:

 Within UK Call: 020 7008 5000